magepages/mpdocs/docs/configurable-product-grid-view/index.md

 - **Enable**: Select **Yes** to activate the module.
 - **Allow Customer Group(s)**:
-  - Select the customer group who can view all available Simple Product of the Configurable Product in a table.
+  - Select the customer group who can view all available Simple Products of the Configurable Product in a table.
   - You can choose multiple customer groups.

 #### 1.2.
 Display